By Holly Beaumont, Co-Editor-in-Chief

 In the time since the interview, the Society has come into focus within the student community: many have argued for its abolition, seeing a contradiction between pro-life and feminist beliefs.
 Maria, however, tells Epigram she believes the two terms to be 'absolutely compatible'.

-The Society’s Facebook page states that: ‘We deny the lie that to achieve equality, women must be able to end their own child's life for convenience.
+The Society’s Facebook page states, ‘We deny the lie that to achieve equality, women must be able to end their own child's life for convenience.
 It disempowers women to tell them they cannot succeed in the world without being able to kill.’

 Another student, Charlotte Wood, commented: ‘Stripping a woman of her rights is not Feminism.’